 Winfried Schafer’s men are struggling to find the net.
-Here’s a look at the current striking options…
+Here’s a look at their current striking options…

 The Reggae Boyz have scored a paltry two goals in their last seven competitive fixtures.
 Chances are being created but the strikers are failing to convert.
-With World Cup and Caribbean Cup qualifiers set to come, The Home of Caribbean Football assesses the current striking options, profiling those who are already within the national setup, those who are potential newcomers, those who are on the periphery and those who are possible outsiders for a call-up.
+With World Cup and Caribbean Cup qualifiers set to come, I assess the current striking options, profiling those who are already within the national setup, those who are potential newcomers, those who are on the periphery and those who are possible outsiders for a call-up.

 Clayton Donaldson (32)